 The use of any extension cord will cause some loss of power.
-Use the following table to determine the minimum wire size (A.W.G.) extension cord.
-Use only 3- wire extension cords which have 3-prong grounding type plugs and 3-pole receptacles which accept the tool's plug.
+To keep this to a minimum and to prevent over-heating and motor burn-out, use the table below to determine the minimum wire size (A.W.G.) extension cord.
+Use only 3 wire extension cords which have 3 prong grounding type plugs and 3-pole receptacles which accept the tools plug.